 Better risk-to-reward

 When price reaches an extreme, reversion becomes the opportunity.
-These locations can provide tighter risk, cleaner invalidation, and a clearer path back toward the mean.
+These locations provide tighter risk, cleaner invalidation, and a clearer path back toward the mean.

 Less noise.
 Cleaner trades.